laboo/blessedblocks/README.rst

-blessed-blocks: Blocks of text in a grid using blessed
+blessedblocks: Blocks of text in a grid using blessed
 ======================================================

 123